AirConsole/airconsole-controls/swipe-digital/Readme.md

-# SwipeArea
+# SwipeDigital

-A 4-way or 8-way relative-swipe pad which does not trigger on touchend, but when a certain amount of pixel has been swiped
+A 4-way or 8-way relative-swipe pad which does not trigger on touchend, but when a certain amount of pixel has been swiped.
+Other than SwipeAnalog, SwipeDigital returns a map of active swipe directions ('left', 'top', ...).

 ## Example